actions-rust-lang/.github/CONTRIBUTING.md

 ### Backwards compatibility

-Please note that maintaining backwards compatibility is important and any changes that require new major version might be postponed untill there are enough changes for a new major release.
+Please note that maintaining backwards compatibility is important and any changes that require new major version might be postponed until there are enough changes for a new major release.